 In 2001, she was selected by Pandit Birju Maharaj to perform with him as an ensemle dancer in Triveni Dance Company's Legacy of Tradition, performed at London's Queen Elizabeth Hall.
 The ensemble consisted of several eminent Kathak artists including Saswati Sen, Pratap Pawar, Akram Khan and Gauri Sharma Tripati.
 Archita has regularly featured in several productions by Akademi including Waterscapes, Ekatra (choreographed by Kumudini Lakhia), Bells, Daredevas, Sufi Zen and most recently Paradiso (choreographed by Jose Agudo).

-As a teacher, Archita has taught Kathak for Morley College, Pagrav Dance Company, Khyal Arts and is a tutor for the South Asian strand of CAT (Centre for Advanced Dance Training).
+As a Kathak teacher, Archita has taught for Pagrav Dance Company, Khyal Arts and is presently a tutor for Morley College and the national youth dance programme CAT (Centre for Advanced Dance Training).
 She was invited as a judge for the 2017 and 2019 national South Asian dance competition Navadal.
 She has led dance workshops in schools, community and healthcare settings including older adults, intergenerational, women-only and with those living with dementia.